marcusdavi/calculadora/README.md

 ## How to Run
 1. Clone repository;
-2. Open folder in your explorer;
+2. Naviate to folder in terminal;
 3. Run in terminal the command: npm install;
-4. Run in terminal the command: npm start;
+4. Run in terminal the command to start app: npm start;
 5. Access http://localhost:3000 in the browser;
 6. Use calculator.